CharredPicks

 Wild game can handle stronger woods because the meat itself tends to be more robust and gamey.
 Venison pairs beautifully with oak and hickory combinations.
 The strong smoke complements rather than competes with the meat's natural intensity.

-Wild turkey differs significantly from domestic turkey in its ability to handle smoke.
+Wild turkey differs significantly from store-bought turkey in its ability to handle smoke.
 I've successfully used oak and even small amounts of hickory with wild birds.
-The meat is denser and more flavorful than store-bought turkey, requiring stronger woods to make an impact.
+The meat is denser and more flavorful than domestic turkey, requiring stronger woods to make an impact.

-Duck and other waterfowl work well with fruit woods, despite their rich, fatty nature.
+Duck and other waterfowl work well with fruit woods despite their rich, fatty nature.
 The fat renders during cooking, and fruit woods provide clean smoke that won't turn bitter.
-Apple or cherry both work excellently with duck.
+Both apple and cherry work excellently with duck.

 For wild boar or elk, consider mesquite if you can find it.
-These robust meats can handle mesquite's intense flavor, and the combination creates authentic, rustic flavors that complement wild game perfectly.
+These robust meats can handle mesquite's intense flavor, creating authentic, rustic flavors that complement wild game perfectly.

 Wood Combinations and Blending Tips

-Blending woods opens up endless possibilities, but start with simple two-wood combinations before getting fancy.
+Blending woods opens up endless possibilities, but start simple.
 My most successful blends use one primary wood (60-70%) for the base flavor and one accent wood (30-40%) for complexity or color.

 Apple and hickory create classic BBQ flavors when properly balanced.
 I use 70% apple and 30% hickory for the first half of pork cooks, preventing hickory's potential bitterness while maintaining traditional smoke flavors.